The constitution of the British Society of Clinical Hypnosis includes the following areas:

 The BSCH considers its Membership as belonging to those persons who are engaged in the practice of Hypnotherapy and who shall comprise one of the following categories:

-(a) Affiliate / Student Membership shall be conferred on students who are currently studying for a Diploma in Clinical Hypnosis or PG Cert. with a training organisation approved by the EC of the BSCH.
+(a) Affiliate / Student Membership shall be conferred on students who are currently studying for a Diploma in Clinical Hypnosis (or equivalent) with a training organisation approved by the EC of the BSCH.
 Said students shall be under clinical supervision and shall be able to obtain Professional Indemnity Insurance.
-Affiliates / Students shall be entitled to use the letters BSCH(Affil) / BSCH (Student).
+Affiliates / Students shall be entitled to use the letters BSCH (Affil).

-(b) Associate Membership shall be automatically available to persons who are holders of the Diploma in Clinical Hypnosis from a training organisation approved by the EC.
-Such Membership shall carry the designating letters BSCH(Assoc).
+(b) Full Membership shall be open to persons who are holders of the Diploma in Clinical Hypnosis, or Sufficient General Modules from training organisations approved by the EC.
+Full Members use the letters MBSCH

 7. REGISTERED CLINICAL HYPNOTHERAPIST